mantzas/blog/content/post/20160201_initial_release_incata.md

-+++
+---

-categories = ["go", "event sourcing", "event store", "library"] date = "2016-02-01T19:59:22+02:00" description = "New go event sourcing library named incata" keywords = ["go", "event sourcing", "event store", "library"] title = "New go event sourcing library named incata"
+title: "New go event sourcing library named incata"

-+++

-# incata, a event sourcing library for go
+published: false
+tags: 'go, event sourcing, event store'
+series: Pattern series
+categories: ["go", "event sourcing", "event store"]
+keywords: ["go", "event sourcing", "event store"]
+---

 Event sourcing is capturing all changes of an application state as a sequence of events.
 Since we only store events we only have to add events to a store, in contrast to updates for keeping the application state.